Myofascial Release Therapy and Functional Movement

 Therapeutic treatment that works.

 Neck pain, back pain, headaches and sports related injuries.
-Myofascial Release provides safe and effective results that last.
+Myofascial Release and Functional Movement provide safe and effective results that last.

 5005 N. Wickham Road